-Similar to BECE 303, this course covers grant and proposal writing, including the research and prospect identification process, foundation grants, government grants, and the relational process of grant approvals.
+NPML 302 Similar to BECE 303, this course covers grant and proposal writing, including Grant and the research and prospect identification process, foundation grants, Proposal Writing government grants, and the relational process of grant approvals.
 Students learn to write standard project proposals and follow up with funders after submitting a proposal, discovering what funders look for in nonprofits seeking grants and how to find potential funders.

-NPML 303 Leadership Strategy in a Competitive World

-This course focuses on organizational decisions and their impact, examining decision-making and problem analysis from the perspective of founders, general managers, or chief executives, and exploring management and deployment of resources to pursue profitability within a competitive world.
+Credit Hours: 3 NPML 303 This course focuses on organizational decisions and their impact, examining decision-making and problem analysis from the perspective of founders, Leadership Strategy in a general managers, or chief executives, and exploring management and Competitive deployment of resources to pursue profitability within a competitive world.
+Credit Hours: 3